 - Lint-staged for running linters on staged files

 - Generate massive amounts of fake(but realistic) data for testing and development using Faker

 - Fast, lightweight, and reusable data fetching with SWR

 Our boilerplate utilizes two frameworks and three types of UI kits.
-Let us assume that your team wants to get started with two CRA-based projects, but with Tailwind as their UI kit for project 1, and Material UI for the next one.
-We have kept these constraints in mind and provided to you 6 boiler plates under the Web-React boilerplate.
-You can reap the benefits of any combination of frameworks and UI kits that we provide by choosing any of our boiler plates!
+Let us assume that your team wants to get started with two CRA-based projects, but with tailwind as their UI kit for project 1, and material UI for the next one.
+We have kept these constraints in mind and provided you with 6 boilerplates under the Web-React boilerplate.
+You can reap the benefits of any combination of frameworks and UI kits that we provide by choosing any of our boilerplates!

 Framework and UI kits

 Now that you have got an idea about the frameworks and UI kits used in our boilerplate, here’s a quick overview of them!

 - Code splitting and bundling

 - Create React App - Create React app is a unique CLI tool to create react apps with zero build configuration.
 This tool is widely used for creating single-page web applications.
 It is used by some popular companies, such as Facebook, Airbnb, Bloomberg, and many more.

 - Supports CSS styling modules